Policy breakthrough ...

 The conclusion of Janet Yellen's speech is quoted here.

-In closing, the policy approach to promoting financial stability has changed dramatically in the wake of the global financial crisis.
+'Conclusion In closing, the policy approach to promoting financial stability has changed dramatically in the wake of the global financial crisis.
 We have made considerable progress in implementing a macroprudential approach in the United States, and these changes have also had a significant effect on our monetary policy discussions.
 An important contributor to the progress made in the United States has been the lessons we learned from the experience gained by central banks and regulatory authorities all around the world.
 The IMF plays an important role in this evolving process as a forum for representatives from the world's economies and as an institution charged with promoting financial and economic stability globally.
 I expect to both contribute to and learn from ongoing discussions on these issues'.